 Disney World Resort Type: Deluxe resort

-Notable Decorations: Miniature Christmas village and model train
+Notable Decorations: Miniature Christmas village and model train, as well as a brand-new gingerbread display

 Disney’s BoardWalk Inn